2025 DMEPOS & Home Health Proposed Rule

 On June 30, CMS issued a Proposed Rule impacting the future of the DMEPOS Competitive Bidding Program (CBP), as well as other key Medicare reimbursement policies.

-Find resources and guidance here to help you understand provisions in the Proposed Rule and how you can take part responding to them, including providing comments to CMS by Friday, August 29.
+Find resources and guidance here to help you understand provisions in the Proposed Rule and how you can take action in responding to them, including contacting your members of Congress.
 Our latest materials and an overview of the Proposed Rule follow below; a complete listing of resources available can be found at the bottom of the page.
+And action steps you can take are clearly outlined.

 What's New